cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/azure-infra-setup.md

-# AKS - Multi Region cockroachDB
+# Azure Infrastructure Setup

-Description: Setting up and configuring a multi region cockroach cluster on Azure AKS
+Description: Setting up and configuring all the required infrastructure to support a multi region cockroach cluster on Azure
-Tags: Azure

 ## Create a set of variables